 So, how do you tell the males and females apart?
-Just like other chickens, there’s some easy and not so easy ways to tell frizzle hens from roosters:
+Just like other chickens, there are some easy and not-so-easy ways to tell frizzle hens from roosters:

 - Roosters will have redder combs/wattles earlier (about 4 – 8 weeks old)

 - Roosters will crow! (starting anywhere from 3 days old to 16 weeks)

 You can read more about how to sex a baby chick here.